We performed a comparison between NetCrunch and PRTG Network Monitor based on real PeerSpot user reviews.

 Earn 20 points

-NetCrunch is ranked 67th in IT Infrastructure Monitoring while PRTG Network Monitor is ranked 6th in IT Infrastructure Monitoring with 96 reviews.
+NetCrunch is ranked 78th in Network Monitoring Software while PRTG Network Monitor is ranked 5th in Network Monitoring Software with 96 reviews.
 NetCrunch is rated 8.0, while PRTG Network Monitor is rated 8.2.
 The top reviewer of NetCrunch writes "A network monitoring platform with a useful reporting feature, but permission-based options could be better".
 On the other hand, the top reviewer of PRTG Network Monitor writes "It's an all-in-one solution, and net flow is included in the licensing ".
-NetCrunch is most compared with Zabbix and Fortinet FortiSIEM, whereas PRTG Network Monitor is most compared with Zabbix, Centreon, Nagios XI, SolarWinds NPM and ManageEngine OpManager.
+NetCrunch is most compared with Zabbix and Fortinet FortiSIEM, whereas PRTG Network Monitor is most compared with Zabbix, Centreon, SolarWinds NPM, Nagios XI and ManageEngine OpManager.
+See our NetCrunch vs. PRTG Network Monitor report.